Driver crashes into Oregon homeless camp, killing 4 - KTVZ

 Driver crashes into Oregon homeless camp, killing 4

 SALEM, Ore.
-(AP) — A driver crashed their vehicle into a homeless encampment in Salem, Oregon, killing four people and injuring three more, including the driver.
+(AP) — A driver crashed their car into a homeless encampment in Salem, Oregon, killing four people and injuring three more, including the driver.
 Police in Salem say the crash was reported at 2 a.m.
 Sunday.
 Two people died at the scene and four people from the encampment were taken to Salem Health with life-threatening injuries.
 Two of them died.
-The driver was also taken to the hospital.
-Officials have not released the names of anyone involved, the conditions of those who remain hospitalized or said what caused the crash.
+Nathan Rose tells the Salem Statesman Journal that the car just missed his tent.
+He says he helped one person out from under the car, but he and witnesses were unable to help others.
+Officials have not said what caused the crash.

 Comments